avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/running-make.md

 make target
 ```

-where `target` is the name of the target in your Makefile that you want `make` to build.
+where `target` is the name of the file you want make to build (see, however, phony targets).
 If you omit a target, `make` defaults to the first target in the makefile.
 In our case, that's `testintmath`.
 Thus, the command:

 ```bash
 make